PhyrePhantom/pugbutts/index.md

 - !:summon - Brings the bot to your voice channel (must be in a voice channel)!

 - !:play (text or video link) - Plays a YouTube video in a voice channel!

+- !:notifyowner (text) - Sends a message to the server owner.

+- !:serversupport (text) - Sends a message to the config's support-channel

 - !:serverinv - Gives you a link to the official Discord